mansel1990/NaveenPortfolio/README.md

-# React Boilerplate
+# Resume or Portfolio Template

-This project acts as a react boilerplate for any project.
+This is a template for Resumes or Portfolio websites.

 ## Tech stack this template is made of are: